Red Deer Reads

 How does it work?

-First, we collect and review potential titles, and select our top three finalists.
+First, we collected and reviewed potential titles and selected our top three finalists:

-We had a huge list of potential titles in mind for our 2023 Red Deer Reads shortlist, and we narrowed it down to our top three titles: Astra, opens a new window by Cedar Bowers, A Funny Kind of Paradise, opens a new window by Jo Owens, and The Theory of Crows, opens a new window by David A. Robertson.
+We had a huge list of potential titles in mind for our 2025 Red Deer Reads shortlist, and we narrowed it down to our top three titles, The Annual Migration of Clouds, opens a new window by Premee Mohamed, We Are Already Ghosts, opens a new window by Kit Dobson, and Prairie Edge, opens a new window by Conor Kerr.

-Finally, the author visits for an extra special event!
+Finally, we'll bring in the author for an extra special event!

 Excited to join us on this reading journey?!